Rare Roosevelt Dimes Worth Money

 RPM errors were more common before the mid-1980s when mint marks began to be applied to the master hub instead of individually punched onto each die.

-The value of a 1969-D RPM Roosevelt Dime depends on the coin’s condition and the visibility of the repunching.
-Values can range from $10 to $25 for coins in circulated condition, while uncirculated coins are worth between $30 and $50.
-Higher grade examples can be worth $100 to $1,500 depending on condition and extensiveness of the error.
+The value of a 1969-D RPM Roosevelt Dime depends on the coin’s condition and the visibility of the punch.
+For coins in circulated condition, values can range from $10 to $25, while uncirculated coins are worth between $50 and $75.
+Higher-grade examples, depending on the error coin’s condition and extensiveness, can be worth $100 to $1,500.

 1999-D Broad Struck on a Cent Planchet

-The 1999-D Roosevelt Dime Broad Struck on a Cent Planchet is a notable and rare error coin where the Roosevelt Dime design was mistakenly struck on a copper planchet intended for a cent (penny), rather than the usual copper-nickel-clad planchet for dimes.
+The 1999-D Roosevelt Dime Broad Struck on a Cent Planchet is a notable and rare error coin.
+The Roosevelt Dime design was mistakenly struck on a copper planchet intended for a cent (penny) rather than the usual copper-nickel-clad planchet for dimes.

-The coin will have the design of a Roosevelt Dime, but the size and weight will differ because it was struck on a copper cent planchet, which is larger.
+The coin will have the design of a Roosevelt Dime, but its size and weight will differ because it was struck on a larger copper cent planchet.
 This results in a broad strike, where the design does not fit properly on the smaller or larger planchet and appears stretched or incomplete, especially near the edges.

 This type of mint error is known as a wrong planchet error, and it results in a very unusual and collectible coin.
-Only a few of these coins exist, and they can sell for $10,000 or more.
+Only a few of these coins exist; they can sell for $6,000 or more.

 Certified coins graded by reputable companies like the Professional Coin Grading Service (PCGS) or the Numismatic Guaranty Corporation (NGC) can significantly increase the value of a Roosevelt Dime.
 High-grade coins with Full Bands or Full Torch designations are particularly desirable among collectors.